H4R5H1T-007/Fampay-Assignment/README.md

 http://127.0.0.1:8000/fetch-api-from-youtube/
 ```
 This route `fetch-api-from-youtube` is to trigger async data fetch from youtube api in interval of 10 seconds.</br>
-After Triggering, this route will redirect you to main home route where videos are listed in Paginated form along with a Sort-By Drop Down menu to specify Sort-By option.</br>
+After Triggering, this route will redirect you to main home route where videos are listed in Paginated form along with a Sort-By Drop Down menu to specify Sort-By option and Filter-By search bar.</br>
 Here I have choosen `query` as `football` and `max_results` as `40`.

+## Functionalities implemented :-
+- Fetching data from Youtube API.
+- Adding it to Database and recall api after every 10 seconds asynchronously.
+- Created a Dashboard where you can see all of the videos in paginated form.
+- Also added filter and sort-by option on right side of nav bar.

 ## Techstack used:-
 > Django </br>